dilmiabey/Fast-Neural-Style-Transfer/README.md

 # Fast-Neural-Style-Transfer
-A PyTorch implementation of the fast neural style transfer as proposed by [Johnson et. al.](https://arxiv.org/abs/1603.08155)
+A PyTorch implementation of the fast neural style transfer as proposed by [*Johnson et al.](https://arxiv.org/abs/1603.08155)

 ## Style Image
 The Great Wave of Kanagawa by Hokusai